-It’s probably fair to say that 95% of the people who have undertaken more than one DIY project will have encountered some kind of issue, whether minor (like a cosmetic crack in the wall) or major (like drilling straight through a water pipe).
+It’s probably fair to say that 95% of the people who have undertaken more than one DIY project, or remaking your home will have encountered some kind of issue, whether minor (like a cosmetic crack in the wall) or major (like drilling straight through a water pipe).

 What defines a good DIY’er is not the fact that they’ve made this mistake, but how they react to it.
 Do they crumble in the face of adversity or do they rise up the challenge and snatch victory from the jaws of defeat?

 Here are a few things to do when something goes horribly wrong with your DIY project:

 First and foremost, don’t panic.
 Of course, that’s easy to say while I’m sat behind a computer and you’re desperately looking for ways to patch up a broken water pipe that’s threatening to turn your bathroom into the Hoover Dam but really, don’t panic.
 Calm down.
 Think happy thoughts.

 Panicking is the worst thing you can do when something goes wrong because panic leads to rationality going out of the window.
 The only thing anyone is capable of in a panicked state is making things worse in a desperate attempt to make things better.
 So step back, have a cup of tea (or your comforting beverage of choice) and try to come up with a plan…

 …but don’t ignore the problem either.

 On the other side of the coin, ignoring a problem can make it even worse than if you’d have panicked and desperately swung a hammer at whatever has gone wrong.
 Not only does ignoring a problem make it worse, but it’ll also add weeks, months or maybe even years to your project.

 In short, step back, relax and think of a plan…but don’t leave it too long.